JetBrains/teamcity-documentation/topics/personal-build.md

 A personal build uses the current VCS repository sources plus the changed files identified during the remote run initiation.
 The results of a personal build can be seen in the "My Changes" view of the corresponding IDE plugin and on the __[Changes](viewing-your-changes.md)__ page in TeamCity.
 Finished personal builds are listed in the [build history](build-history.md), but only for the users who initiated them.
 Read more about running commits via Remote Run in [Pre-Tested (Delayed) Commit](pre-tested-delayed-commit.md).

-By default, users only see their own personal builds in the build lists, but this can be changed via the "_Show all personal builds_" option in __My Settings & Tools | General | UI settings__ of the [user profile](managing-your-user-account.md).
+By default, users only see their own personal builds in the build lists, but this can be changed via the "_Show all personal builds_" option in __Your Profile | General | UI settings__ of the [user profile](managing-your-user-account.md).

 You can also mark a build as _personal_ using the corresponding option of the [Run](running-custom-build.md) dialog.
 By default, only users with the Project Developer [role](role-and-permission.md) can initiate a personal build.